The Witchwood Wagon Company

 A keen student of flora and fauna, Talowik enjoys nothing more than tracking down rare plant and animal species for the benefit of alchemists, herbalists, apothecaries, and anyone else in need of his talents.
 As a thriving trade route surrounded by vast and sometimes dangerous wilds, Elsir Vale is an ideal location for Talowik to ply his trade.
 As lucrative as Elsir Vale is however, it is by no means his home nor a place where he wants to settle down.
 He loves exploring the wild places of the world far and wide, generally in pursuit of some fabled plant or animal rumored to exist in each new location he travels to.

 Talowik tends to collect samples from his environment as he travels through it, storing these samples for later study and use.
 During dull moments or times of rest he will break these items out, taking notes in his field journal on anything new he finds.
 If he has nothing to record and nothing better to do, he generally defaults to wood carving, and has etched many a profane glyph onto bar stools and tables across the world.
 People find Talowik affable but sometimes disconcerting.
-If he gets on the topic of rare plants, animals, or natural anomalies it can be challenging to get him off the topic again, and people sometimes feel as though he is studying them under a magnifying glass.
-When Talowik asks you how your day was, you get the impression he wants to learn how your environment impacted you as an organism more than he cares how you as a person are doing.
-With that said, Talowik has demonstrated himself to be generous and kind, going out of his way to help all organisms, whether they be person, animal, or plant.
+His desire to explore and learn can drive him to single minded obsession, sometimes ruthlessly so.
+With that said, Talowik is generally generous and kind, going out of his way to help other living things; whether they be person, animal, or plant.
 For this he has made many friends, particularly in the wild places of the world.

 Talowik stands around 3 1/2 feet tall with a lean but sturdy frame, copper hair, and pale green eyes.
 His beard extends down to his chest and is worn loose, with the exception of a few braids with metal discs woven in.
 His hair looks as though it was hewn from his head and allowed to grow back like a wild thorn bush, standing out in a tangled mass.
 Occasionally his arms and face are covered in woad tattoos, generally dependent on lunar or seasonal cycles.